Junkers Ju 88: The Balkans and Greece

 The Ju 88 was used by VIII Fliegerkorps during the German invasion of Yugoslavia in April 1941.
+That same month, the type was also used during the German invasion of Greece (Operation Marita); at the start of the conflict, several Ju 88s dropped mines along the approaches to the harbour of Piraeus and bombed ships in the vicinity, which took the port out of action for weeks.

-Ju 88s were also used during the German invasion of Greece (Operation Marita) in April 1941 and during the German invasion of Crete in May 1941.
-Following the Italian surrender in 1943 Ju 88s were also used during the German invasion of the Italian-held Dodecanese Islands, which took place between September and November 1943.
+During May 1941, the German invasion of Crete commenced.
+On 22 May, numerous Ju 88s, along with various other bomber aircraft of the Luftwaffe, attacked vessels belonging to the Royal Navy's Mediterranean Fleet, reportedly sinking one cruiser, damaging two other cruisers and a single battleship in the process.
+Following the Italian surrender in 1943, Ju 88s were also used during the German invasion of the Italian-held Dodecanese Islands, which took place between September and November 1943.